Experienced, kind, humorous and warm meet your camp hosts…

 Among the topics I have explored personally and with clients are relationships, parenting, adoption, marital hardship, as well as abortion, religion, politics, gender issues, fears, guilt and shame.
 I have held clients in countless subjects and I trust The Work as a clear path to self realization with any subject matter.
 I continue to look to my limiting beliefs as the key to open an inner peace beyond belief.

 I work with clients one-on-one, couples and groups, and I host a Portland area Meetup group for The Work of Byron Katie and I welcome people to join me at Southeast Sanctuary for The Work and Mindfulness in Portland, Oregon at sesanctuary.com.

 I have been practicing The Work since 2011.
 I came home to it in a difficult time in my life and was supported by weekly meetings and a couple of weekend workshops where I was invited to dive deeper.
 Those workshops inspired me to go to a School for the Work and on.
 I became a Certified Facilitator in 2016.

-“I love The Work!
+I live in Corvallis, Oregon and I am a musician, the cello being my instrument.
+I have lived and worked on a small family farm for almost 20 years.
+I love The Work!
 It put my healing in my hands.
 I do The Work and things change.
-The world does become a kinder place.”
+The world does become a kinder place.

-“I love the Camp too.
+I love the Camp too.
 I first came in 2016 as a camper with my puppy.
 I look forward to it each year.
 What a beautiful protected feeling location, surrounded by the tall, old firs.
 The community that develops is deep and supportive.
-I love the affordability, the staffs of the past and being a part of the staff to give back what I have received.
-I look forward to another amazing camp this summer!”
+I love the affordability, the participants, being a part of the staff team to give back what I have received.
+I look forward to each amazing camp we offer!